holisticnetworking/title-to-terms/README.md

 Maybe.
 It will not handle the process automatically, but if you open any untagged post and save it, Titles to Tags will work.

+#### Why won't this plugin tag the words "Auto" or "Draft"?

+Autosaved drafts in WordPress get saved with the title of "Auto Draft".
+As such, we need to add those words to our stop list.

 ## Screenshots

 1. The Plugins page showing the Title to Tags plugin pre-activation.